c24b/reporting/README.md

 		* GRAPH
 	* add the options for mail
 		* FROM, TO , TITLE OF THE MAIL
-4. into a CRONTAB for routine:
+4. into a CRONTAB for routine:,
->m h  dom mon dow python report/main.py
+> m h  dom mon dow python report/main.py

 **And you're done!**